aboyalejandro/data-projects/data_engineering/paid_ads_models/README.md

-# Modeling Facebook and Google Ads data with Fiventran, Snowflake and dbt
+# Modeling Facebook and Google Ads data with Fivetran, Snowflake and dbt
 Get data at very high level of details: for Facebook Ads, get everything to see at an ad creative level.
 For Google Ads, get everything at search keyword level.

 # Introduction & Goals